 Poor vs Good Composition in Photography

-I cropped this image to apply the rule of thirds so that the two intersection points coincide with the head and leg of the bird, with the vertical line going through the body of the bird.
+I cropped this image to apply the rule of thirds so that the two intersection points align with the head and leg of the bird, with the vertical line going through the body of the bird.

 You can see the big difference in the final image (3).
-Picture 1 is poorly composed, and Picture 3 is well composed using the rule of thirds and negative space on the left side.
+Picture 1 is poorly composed, while Picture 3 is well composed using the rule of thirds and negative space on the left side.

 I will give you three good reasons to understand the importance of composition in photography.

-1. Decides the Subject/Subjects in The Picture
+1. Determines the Subject(s) in The Picture

 A good composition will also ensure that there are not too many subjects in the picture, often leading to tension in the frame.